Qualified New York political parties: 2018

 For the first time in the 48-year history of the Libertarian Party of New York, the party qualified for automatic ballot access with Larry Sharpe's 90,816 votes.
 In addition, former Syracuse mayor Stephanie Miner achieved automatic ballot access for the newly created Serve America Movement line.
 The Women's Equality Party and the Reform Party failed to re-qualify.
 Shortly after the Libertarian Party and Serve America Movement qualified for ballot access, the New York State Board of Elections raised the threshold for automatic ballot access from 50,000 votes to 2% or about 130,000 votes.
 As a result, both parties had their automatic ballot access rescinded.
-The Libertarian Party sued for ballot access, as did the Serve America Movement.
-The Serve America Movement lawsuit was against Todd D. Valentine and Robert A. Brehm, the Co-Execute Directors of the New York State Board of Elections, and Peter S. Kosinski, Douglas A. Kellner, and Andrew J. Spano, the Commissioners of the New York State Board of Elections.
-District Judge John G. Koeltl denied the request.
-The Libertarian Party of New York and the Green Party of New York filed a joint lawsuit against the New York Board of Elections, its chairs, commissioners, and executive directors.
-District Judge John G. Koeltl denied the request.
-Consequently, the Libertarian Party, Serve America Movement, Green Party, and Independence Party of New York have had their ballot access removal upheld.
-Larry Sharpe has indicated that he may "sue personally" for ballot access during the announcement of an exploratory committee to run for Governor of New York again in 2022.